Oedeltroet/Gidoi/README.md

 ## Goals
 The following goals represent the desired characteristics of the program.
-* __Complexity__ - May it be more than a simple editor.
+* __Complexity__ - More than a simple editor.
-* __Universality__ - May it be useful for any kind of screenplay.
+* __Universality__ - Useful for any kind of screenplay.
-* __Intuitivity__ - May it be easy to use for everyone.
+* __Intuitivity__ - Easy to use for everyone.

 ## Authors
 * Teo Förste

 ## Appreciation
-Many thanks to all testers who have significantly contributed to the development of this software through their detailed and constructive feedback.
+Many thanks to all testers for significantly contributing to the development of this software through detailed and constructive feedback.
+Further appreciation goes to all documentations, tutorials and forums that helped me find my way through unknown territory.